Busted! 12 Myths about Corruption

 "It is okay to ask my colleague to clock in for me first when I am running late for work"

-An employee who, deceives the employer with false documents (e.g. false attendance record), may breach the Prevention of Bribery Ordinance.
+An employee who, deceives his employer with false documents (e.g. false attendance record), may breach the Prevention of Bribery Ordinance.

 Common misbehaviours among colleagues may not only violate the company’s code of conduct, it may also breach the law.